2023 French pension reform strikes: Background

-The issue of pension reforms has been dealt with by various governments over recent decades, specifically to tackle budget shortfalls.
-France has one of the lowest retirement ages for an industrialised country, and spends more than most countries on pensions, it amounting to almost 14% of economic output.
+The issue of pension reforms has been dealt with by various French governments over recent decades, specifically to tackle budget shortfalls.
+France has one of the lowest retirement ages for an industrialised country, and spends more than most countries on pensions, with it amounting to almost 14% of economic output.
 France's pension system is largely built on a "pay-as-you-go structure"; both workers and employers "are assessed mandatory payroll taxes that are used to fund retiree pensions".
 This system, "which has enabled generations to retire with a guaranteed, state-backed pension, will not change".
 Compared to other European countries, France possesses "one of the lowest rates of pensioners at risk of poverty", with a net pension replacement rate ("a measure of how effectively retirement income replaces prior earnings") of 74%, higher than OECD and EU averages.

 The New York Times says the government argues rising life expectancies "have left the system in an increasingly precarious state"; "[i]n 2000, there were 2.1 workers paying into the system for every one retiree; in 2020 that ratio had fallen to 1.7, and in 2070 it is expected to drop to 1.2, according to official projections".
-They add that in order "[t]o keep the system financially viable without funneling more taxpayer money into it — something the government already does — Macron sought to gradually raise the legal age when workers can start collecting a pension by three months every year until it reaches 64 in 2030."
-As well, Macron has "accelerated a previous change that increased the number of years that workers must pay into the system to get a full pension and abolished special pension rules that benefited workers in sectors like energy and transportation".
+In addition, the cost of pensions has partially contributed to France's national debt rising to 112% of GDP, compared to 98% before the COVID-19 pandemic; this is one of the highest levels in the EU, higher than the UK and Germany.
+In an interview in March 2023, Macron said that "when he began working there were 10 million French pensioners and now there were 17 million".
+The New York Times add that in order "[t]o keep the system financially viable without funneling more taxpayer money into it – something the government already does – Macron sought to gradually raise the legal age when workers can start collecting a pension by three months every year until it reaches 64 in 2030."
+Additionally, Macron has "accelerated a previous change that increased the number of years that workers must pay into the system to get a full pension and abolished special pension rules that benefited workers in sectors like energy and transportation".